Daily readings

 38Jesus of Nazareth: how God anointed him with the Holy Ghost, and with power, who went about doing good, and healing all that were oppressed by the devil, for God was with him.

-39And we are people giving testimony of all things that he did in the land of the Jews and in Jerusalem, whom they killed, hanging him upon a tree.
+39And we are witnesses of all things that he did in the land of the Jews and in Jerusalem, whom they killed, hanging him upon a tree.

 40Him God raised up the third day, and gave him to be made clear,

-41Not to all the people, but to people giving testimony preordained by God, even to us, who did eat and drink with him after he arose again from the dead;
+41Not to all the people, but to witnesses preordained by God, even to us, who did eat and drink with him after he arose again from the dead;

 42And he commanded us to preach to the people, and to testify that it is he who was appointed by God, to be judge of the living and of the dead.